pebwalker/pebwalker/content/thrill-of-the-hunt.md

 ![Lumma Unscrambler](/images/lumma-unscrambler.png)

-As the unscrambling functions always return the address of the decoded data in eax and don't use any input other than the value to decode, it is therefore simple to add a breakpoint at the return to automatically dump the decoded data during dynamic analysis.
+As the unscrambling functions always return the address of the decoded data in eax and don't use any input other than the value to decode, it is possible to add a breakpoint at the return to automatically dump the decoded data during dynamic analysis.

 ---